inaimathi/cl-notebook/README.md

 	- Such cells should be updated at load time rather than just re-evaluated
 	- Think a bit more about this.
 If the given cell randomly generates some content, it'll actually be changed on each load.
 	- Should we just *update* all cells at load time rather than just re-evaluating them?
+		- This implies fresh evaluations whenever a notebook is opened for viewing.
+I know how annoying that is.
+		- On the other hand, some cells do change their content on evaluation.
+Presumably, we **want** those being updated on each load.
+			- We could just check.
+That is, at load-time, re-evaluate each cell, if it succeeded see if its results have changed.
+If they have, update it.
+	- Maybe a button to evaluate all cells, and leave it to the user?
+		- Might be the right approach.
+This way we could do an in-order evaluation, or a timeline evaluation as needed.
 - We should go through history rather than just evaluating current cells in order (they may have initially been evaluated in a different order.
 Doing the general thing might be better all-round)
 - Build using buildapp?
 - Branching for notebooks
 - Figure out what to do about packages (thinking about defining a `:cl-notebook-user` that binds everything you need for basics and uses that in the running thread)
 	- Maybe a separate cell type?
 It would contain just a package name change the package context of all cells coming after it (this would keep you from having to declare a new package in each cell, while allowing you to have a notebook span multiple packages)
 	- Each book has a package (and system) named after it?
+(Renaming just got really hard)

 ######## Front-end
 - Use debounce to periodically save cell contents on keydown